re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 }
 ```

 At runtime, we might care about other things like whether email addresses are properly formatted.
-We'll get to that soon, but let's make sure we can support TypeScript's built-in types before we try to extend them.
+We'll get to that, but let's make sure we can support TypeScript's built-in types before we try to extend them.

 In the meantime, we can convert a structured definition to a type by incorporating another one of TypeScript's most powerful features- [Mapped](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html) types.